Accidents and incidents involving the V-22 Osprey: June 2012

-On 13 June 2012, a USAF CV-22 crashed at Eglin Air Force Base in Florida during training.
+On 13 June 2012, a USAF CV-22B crashed at Eglin Air Force Base in Florida during training.
 All five aboard were injured; two were released from the hospital shortly after.
-The aircraft came to rest upside-down and received major damage.
+The aircraft came to rest upside down and received major damage.
 The cause of the crash was determined to be pilot error, with the CV-22 flying through the proprotor wash of another aircraft.
 The USAF restarted formation flight training in response.

 May 2015

-One of three Osprey aircraft participating in a training exercise at Bellows Air Force Station (Waimanalo, Oahu, Hawaii) suffered from dust intake to the right engine, sustained a hard landing with fuselage damage and caught fire.
-The accident led to the deaths of two U.S. Marines, and injuries to 20 others.
-The accident caused Marines to recommend improved air filters, and require reduced hover time in dust from 60 to 30 seconds, although most pilots rarely spend more than 10 seconds in dusty conditions.
+An MV-22B Osprey participating in a training exercise at Bellows Air Force Station, Oahu, Hawaii, sustained a hard landing that killed two Marines and injured twenty.
+The aircraft sustained fuselage damage and a fire onboard.
+The aircraft was determined to have suffered dust intake to the right engine, leading the Marine Corps to recommend improved air filters, and reduced allowed hover time in dust from sixty to thirty seconds.